The News at Bedtime: Reception

 The show has been received well by critics.
-Tom Cole in the Radio Times wrote: "The News At Bedtime is an almost hypnologic take on the conventions of a modern radio news programme, which presents streams of dreamlike absurdity with a staunchly straight face.
+Tom Cole in the Radio Times wrote: "The News At Bedtime is an almost hypnologic take on the conventions of a modern radio news program, which presents streams of dreamlike absurdity with a staunchly straight face.
 While the content is a little silly at times, comedy fans and news junkies will still find plenty to enjoy."

-Jane Thynne said in The Independent: "you wouldn't need to be a Today aficionado to find this series a delight...
-All of it was pitch perfect, totally inventive and very funny."
+Jane Thynne said in The Independent: "You wouldn't need to be a Today aficionado to find this series a delight...
+All of it was pitch perfect, totally inventive, and very funny."